The First Term at University

 Ask around.
 The help is probably there: you just need to find it.

-You can survive and thrive at university
+You can arrive and thrive at university

-Much research exists from psychology and education to suggest that student achievement cannot be solely predicted by previous performance or ability; rather it is the attitude of a student which is more closely linked to success at university.
-This means your approach to school, your willingness to participate and seek out assistance or advice, and your openness to ideas all affect how well you do in your studies.
+You arrive at university with valuable skills and experiences that make you well-equipped for university learning.
+Note, however, that much research exists from psychology and education to suggest that student achievement cannot be solely predicted by previous performance or ability; rather it is the attitude of a student which is more closely linked to success at university.
+This means your approach to school, your willingness to participate and seek out assistance or advice, and your openness to ideas all affect how well you do in your studies, which informs our final pieces of advice to support you in your first term at university:

 - Know that adjusting to a new learning and social environment takes time and everyone experiences this adjustment differently.
 Show yourself the same compassion you would show others.